Sandusky appears in court over Penn State sex abuse charges

 However, the judge has so far sided with prosecutors, who say they have extracted as much information as possible from the accusers, described by McGettigan as "very troubled children" who are now adults.

-Outside court on Thursday, the prosecutor said Sandusky blew his chance at facing his accusers when he waived his rights to a preliminary hearing in December.

-"The defendant did not wish to hear the litany of perversions that he was accused of," McGettigan said.

-Several of the accusers said in court documents the abuse occurred over several years, including one who said it began when he was 8 and lasted six years.
+Several of the accusers allege in court documents the abuse occurred over several years, including one who said it began when he was 8 and lasted six years.

-Sandusky's attorney has said he waived the preliminary hearing to stop prosecutors from asking for a bail increase that could send his client back to jail.
-Sandusky has posted $250,000 bail and is monitored at home by an electronic ankle bracelet.

-By waiving the right to the hearing, the defense opted instead to take the case directly to the trial stage.